python/cpython/Doc/library/http.server.rst

 .. versionadded:: 3.7
     ``--directory`` specify alternate directory

 By default, HTTP compression is not supported.
-Setting the option ``--gzip`` enables gzip compression on the content types defined in ``commonly_compressed_types``.
+Setting the option ``--compressed`` enables compression on the content types defined in ``commonly_compressed_types``.

 .. versionadded:: 3.7